 “If diners don’t like their pizza, they can make another,” McClaskey said.

 Always innovative, Pizza Artista offers an automatic hand-washing station for its guests, a kids’ station and an outside seating area for when the weather is cooperating.
-The restaurant located in the Times Plaza Shopping Center, between the Armed Forces Service Center and Tansations, also offers its space for celebrations such as birthdays and fundraising events.
+The Lafayette restaurant is located in the Times Plaza Shopping Center and the Broussard location is on St Nazaire Rd.